Quake III Arena Readme

 Please refer to the Dedicated Server document for an example of how to alter com_hunkmegs on dedicated servers.

-Multiple Monitors (Windows Systems)
+(Windows Systems)

-We have noticed that if you are running a machine with multiple monitors, and each video card is an OpenGL compliant video card (i.e. Voodoo3 and TNT2), you may experience problems running the game, as the game will recognize both video cards.
+and each video card is an OpenGL compliant video card (i.e. Voodoo3 and TNT2),

 Simply disable one of the monitors in the Windows® Display Properties.